[ VERD - ORA ]

 FROM A SKETCH

-TO A RENDERING
+TO A PRODUCT

 "I contacted VERDORA to assist me in converting one of my drawings into a digital rendering, and I couldn't be more pleased with the outcome.
 VERDORA’s attention to detail, responsiveness, and collaborative nature made the entire process seamless.
 Thanks to her efficient work, we were able to showcase the renderings to clients at a recent trade show.
 If you're seeking someone reliable and skilled for your design and prototyping projects, I wholeheartedly recommend VERDORA."— Sandra Portal-Andreu, creator & co-founder of Tappas, LLC.